 In the 26 years we've lived in Middlebury, I have been very active in public and nonprofit service.
 Locally, I have chaired the Mary Hogan school board, chaired the United Way board, was on the first Middlebury Conservation Committee, and was Treasurer of the Middlebury Natural Foods Coop board.
 I was also Interim Executive Director of the Middlebury Area Land Trust (MALT) and the Addison County Solid Waste Management District.

 For the past 9 years through December 2017, I was the Executive Director of the Addison County Economic Development Corporation.
 It was a joy to help small businesses grow, succeed, and thrive.
 Our local businesses are working hard to be successful and do well by their employees.

 At the state level, I was Chair of both the Vermont Land Trust and Smart Growth Vermont boards.
-I'm currently in my 4th year on the Working Lands Enterprise Board (WLEB) and also participate as a board member of the Vermont Sustainable Jobs Fund and Vermont Employee Ownership boards.
+I was appointed for 5 years to the Working Lands Enterprise Board (WLEB) and was a board member of the Vermont Employee Ownership Center.
+I remain on the board of the Vermont Sustainable Jobs Fund and serve as its Secretary/Treasurer.

-In my spare time, Ted and I like to canoe, bike, and hike.
+In our spare time, Ted and I like to canoe, bike, and hike.
 We also like to travel and to visit our children.
-As of June, both of our children will be married and we are also expecting our first grandchild!
+Both of our children are married and we have one adorable grandson who is almost two.